 The student is required to write a research report and present an oral defense before a Master's Committee on a topic determined in consultation with the advisor.
 The content of the report normally derives from the research conducted by the student as part of their research assistant duties.
-A minimum of 6 credits, taken as CEE 689, must be earned under the Master's Project.
+Six (6) credits, taken as CEE 689, must be earned under the Master's Project and are part of the 31 total credit requirement; more than 6 credits of CEE 689 may be earned, but only 6 credits apply to the 31 credit total required for the M.S. degree.